hashicorp/consul-guides/service-configuration/service-configuration-demo/terraform/aws/README.md

 **But why is Product service still working??**

 #### Dynamic Credentials for Product service
-- SSH into the product service and issue: `terraform output product_api_servers`
+- From a new terminal session, please issue: `terraform output product_api_servers`
 - `ssh -i <your_pem_file> ubuntu@<first_dns_returned>`
 - The product service uses [Vault hvac Python SDK](https://github.com/hvac/hvac) to authenticate with the Vault server.
 It obtains a Vault token, then reads the MongoDB credential from the path: `mongo/creds/catalog`.
 - You can view the code to do this: `cat /opt/product-service/vaultawsec2.py`.
 The relevant authentication flow is: `get_mongo_creds() --> get_vault_client --> auth_ec2`.